Jericoholic/100daysofcloud/Journey/002/Readme.md

 Overview of network configuration:
 ![Screenshot](./img/Networktab.png)

 Continue onto the Management tab.
 I will make one small change here and that is to disable boot diagnostics.
-This setting will capture serial console output and take screenshots of the virtual machine to help diagnose startup issues.
-However, this requires a storage account for storing these log files and images, so I want to skip this for now.

 Overview of management configuration:
 ![Screenshot](./img/Managementtab.png)